SUMMER Mentors

 • STEM content – place based, inquiry, real-world learning

-Fall: A one-day in-person closing session will be held in mid-August in Laramie before the beginning of UW’s fall semester to help Fellows celebrate their work and synthesize their experiences.
+Fall: A one-day in-person closing session will be held in August in Laramie before the beginning of UW’s fall semester to help Fellows celebrate their work and synthesize their experiences.
 We expect Jamaal to return for this session.

-Summer Fellows Reflect on Their Experience
+Summer Mentors Reflect on Their Experience

 I want to be able to help provide these opportunities for young people in my community.
 Many of the students I have worked with in the past have a love for STEAM.
 I want to help nurture this passion and give them more opportunities.
 In my hometown, I was the only girl who loved my science classes and wanted more opportunities.
 Abby C., 2024